dnbaumgartner/XPilotView/README.md

 ## Development Environment

 ### OS, IDE, Compilers
 The development environment and target operating environment is Linux.
-There no plans for iOS or Windows versions.
+There are no plans for iOS or Windows versions.

 The development OS is Linux Mint 18.1 (Ubuntu 16.04) which is also the testing and operating platform.